anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 ```

 !!! note
-    An easy way to validate our labels (before modeling) is to use our auxillary datasets to create labeling functions for the different classes.
+    An easy way to validate our labels (before modeling) is to use the aliases in our auxillary datasets to create labeling functions for the different classes.
 Then we can look for false positives and negatives to identify potentially mislabeled samples.
 We'll actually implement a similar kind of inspection approach, but using a trained model as a heuristic, in our [dashboards lesson](dashboard.md#inspection){:target="_blank"}.

 ## Iteration

 Labeling isn't just a one time event or something we repeat identically.
 As new data is available, we'll want to strategically label the appropriate samples and improve [slices](testing.md#evaluation){:target="_blank"} of our data that are lacking in [quality](../foundations/data-quality.md){:target="_blank"}.
 In fact, there's an entire workflow related to labeling that is initiated when we want to iterate.
-We'll learn more about this iterative labeling process in our [continual learning lesson](continual-learning.md){:target="_blank"}.
+We'll learn more about this iterative labeling process in our [continual learning](continual-learning.md){:target="_blank"} and [data-driven development](data-driven-development.md){:target="_blank"} lessons.

 ## Resources
 - [Human in the Loop: Deep Learning without Wasteful Labelling](https://oatml.cs.ox.ac.uk/blog/2019/06/24/batchbald.html){:target="_blank"}